 A dental crown is a tooth shaped cap that covers the entire visible portion of the tooth.

 Dental crowns are a great restorative option for teeth that have been broken, or have been weakened by decay.
-Dental crowns can be used for a number of other reasons, which include:
+They can be used for a number of other reasons, which include:

 - To protect and strengthen a weakened tooth from breaking, or to hold together parts of a tooth that has cracked